Who is One Girl?

 I still have my old school dress!
 Can I use this instead of getting one from One Girl?

-If you have your old school dress stashed at the back of the wardrobe, you can download our digital toolkit and print off some Do It In A Dress branding to attach to it.
-This means you can get started with your fundraising straight away, you're contributing to a more sustainable campaign AND you can use this as an opportunity to reflect on your own education and how it impacted your life!
+If you have your old school dress stashed at the back of the wardrobe, you can access our fundraising toolkit and print off the Do It In A Dress bib, and attach it to your dress.
+This means you can get started with your fundraising straight away, you're contributing to a more sustainable campaign AND you can use this as an opportunity to reflect on your own education and how it impacted your life.
 Win-win-win!

 What are the best washing instructions for my dress?